-· Every student receives a free and reduced lunch application on the first day of each school year or on the first day of his/her enrollment in this system.

-- · After the application is completed, it should be submitted to the lunchroom manager.
-(Note: If a family has more than one child in the school system, only one application needs to be submitted.) - · The manager will send the application to the Food Service Department at the Central Office. - \cdot The Food Service Department will compute the application for approval.
+- Every student receives a free and reduced lunch application on the first day of each school year or on the first day of his/her enrollment in this system. - · After completion of the application, it should be submitted to the lunchroom manager.
+(Note: If a family has more than one child in the school system, only one application is needed.) - · The manager will send the application to the Food Service Department at the Central Office. - · The Food Service Department will compute the application for approval.
 A letter will be sent to the lunchroom manager indicating the child's free or reduced meal status.
 The manager will give this letter to the child to take home to his/her parent/guardian. - · Students who are eligible for free or reduced-price lunches are also eligible for free or reduced priced breakfasts. - · Free and reduced lunch applications are valid for one school year only.
 Applications must be filled out each year the child is enrolled in our system.
 However, students who received free and reduced meals the previous year may continue eligibility for up to 30 days of the new school year while a current application is being processed.

-The child is responsible for paying for any meals he/she eats until his/her application has been filled out, turned in, and approved.
+Any child without a previously approved application on file is responsible for paying for any meals they eat until their application is complete, turned in, and approved.